orta/orta.github.com/_posts/2020-11-24-polarization.md

 Solutions to these sorts of problems require substantial systematic changes.
 These changes get more drastic as the world is constantly being whiplashed between diverging ideologies: raising the possible ceiling of personal achievement vs lowering the furthest someone could fall.
-It feels like a lot of the time you only get the choice of "not that person" and never really someone who could actually do the long-term systematic work necessary.
+It feels like a lot of the time with our political systems you only get the choice of "not that person" and never really someone who could actually do the long-term systematic work necessary.

+I think there have always been people working on improving things, seeing anti-trust discussions, unionisation, concepts like 'small tech', ideas like degrowth all help to reign in some of the dangers of the concentration of wealth and power which technology is responsible for.
+Hopefully, we can work through it.